 You could either choose to do the same record level compression where the value pair will be compressed.
 Another thing you can do is choose right at the first level where the records shall be put together in compression.

 10. Tell us about the ways of executing in Apache Pig?

 Apache Pig will run in two modes-one that is Pig Command Mode and the other that is Hadoop Map Reduce.
-The local mode will need usage to only one machine for all the files so that they can be installed first and then executed in a host that is local but MapReduce needs accessing in the cluster of Hadoop.
+The local mode will need usage to only one machine for all the files so that they can install first and then execute in a host that is local but MapReduce needs accessing in the cluster of Hadoop.

 11. How will you explain MapReduce and its need while programming with Apache Pig

 All programs in Apache Pig have been written usually in query language which is also called nowadays as Pig Latin.
 It has some similarities with the SQL language of a query as well.
 To get the query executed, you must also remember to make use of an engine that specializes in this.

 Queries are converted from pig engines into jobs and therefore MapReduce will act as an engine of execution which is required to run programs.

 12. How will you explain co group in Pig?

 COGROUP is found in Pig that works in several tuples.
 The operator can also be applied to several statements that contain or have a few relations at least a hundred and twenty-seven relations at every time.